ungaro/aleo-workshop/unit-1/5-deployment.md

 ## Deploy

-Once you get your token for your account, deploy using leo cli:
+Once you get your token for your account, deploy using leo cli in your projects token_name:

 ```bash
 leo deploy --private-key <add your private key here>
 ```

+To find your private key, you'll first need your Leo wallet and then select the gear button